 - Exercise regularly during the day, eat lightly in the evenings

 - Deal with worries.

-Remember, sleep is not a finite resource.
+Remember, being able to sleep well doesn’t depend on fixed ability nor even the same amount of sleep each night.
 If you don’t get enough of it one night, you can always resolve to catch up by doing better next time.
 Work towards good quality sleep, rather than treating it like a scarce commodity.